cldugan/dsc-1-final-project-online-ds-sp-000/README.md

 ### Location, location, location

-I have three dependent variables left to examine; lat, long, and zipcode.
+I have three independent variables left to examine; lat, long, and zipcode.
 These all are geographical data indicating where the houses are located.
 I will look at each one to see how best to add to my model.

 ```python